Dataset synthesis

 Iterating with critique

 A two-pass approach: generate a draft row, then ask the generator to critique its own output ("is this a good example? what is wrong with it?") and rewrite.
-The critique-then-rewrite loop produces noticeably better rows than one-shot generation, at the cost of double the credits.
+The critique-then-rewrite loop produces noticeably better rows than one-shot generation, at the cost of double the generation.

 Negative examples (for DPO)